henrytill/noematic/README.md

 ## Introduction

-`noematic` is a browser extension that reimagines bookmarking.
+`noematic` is an experimental browser extension that reimagines bookmarking.
 When you bookmark a page, its text content is saved locally to your computer.
 This content is indexed and made available through a search interface.

 ## Status

-This a work-in-progress prototype.
-It is still very unstable.
+This is a work-in-progress prototype.
+It is unstable and not yet fit for general use.

 Currently, it only supports Chrome/Chromium.
 Firefox support is planned.